henrym105/cv-web-app/README.md

 ### Notes:
-poseEstimationModule.findFeet(img) -> find coordinates of a person's body and face, option to draw wireframe on image poseEstimationModule.findFeet(img) -> locate the coordinates for the person's ankle, heel, and toes, then option to draw over them with pink dots
+poseEstimationModule.findFeet(img) -> find coordinates of a person's body and face, option to draw wireframe on image poseEstimationModule.findFeet(img) -> locate the coordinates for the person's ankle, heel, and toes, then option to draw over them with pink dots.

 # FEATURES TO ADD: